 My current work is focused on applying these methods to the opioid epidemic, especially racial/ethnic disparities of fatal overdoses.
-Specifically, I’m working with Keith Humphreys, the Basu Lab, and the Shah Lab to leverage predictive modeling, machine learning, and causal inference to prevent opioid overdose and optimize treatment.
+Specifically, I’m working with Keith Humphreys and the Shah Lab to leverage predictive modeling, machine learning, and causal inference to understand the spatial and social patterning of opioid-related deaths.

 - Kiang MV, Basu S, Chen JT, and Alexander MJ.
 Assessment of changes in the geographical distribution of opioid-related mortality across the United States by opioid type, 1999- 2016.
 JAMA Network Open (Februrary 2019). doi: 10.1001/jamanetworkopen.2019.0040 [Open Access] [PDF] [Code] [Shiny App] [Press Release] [CNN] [NBC]